Admissions to AY2020-21 Undergraduate Programmes

-If you are not offered your choice of programme, you may make an appeal during the online appeal exercise.
-If successful, proceed to accept the new offer as specified in the offer letter.
+If you are not offered admission or your choice of programme, you may make an appeal during the online appeal exercise.
+If successful, proceed to accept the offer with the instruction given.

 After Acceptance [back to top]

 You are to refer to the detailed instructions and procedures, and make use of the forms provided in the

 Note to successful applicants (Singaporean & Singpore Permanent Residents serving

 full-time national service) matriculating only after the Academic Year 2017-18: [back to top]

 If you are matriculating only after Academic Year 2020-21, you will receive an acknowledgement letter in September/October (of the year of application) for the programme you have accepted.